wp-plugins/pricing-table-dynamite/readme.txt

 == Frequently Asked Questions ==

-= Do I have to know how to program or design? =
+= Do I have to know how to program or design to use the pricing tables? =

 No.  The plugin does all the heavy lifting.
 You just edit your pricing table on the screen.

+= How many pricing tables can I create? =

+You can create an unlimited amount of pricing tables.

+= Can I change the colors of the pricing tables? =
+The pro version of the plugin give you the ability to change the colors of you pricing tables.

 == Screenshots ==